 Visiting Upper Saxony and wanting to discover its hidden wonders?
-It is a great place that provides an array of things to do Upper Saxony is an outstanding state to visit in Germany.
-It is a land perched on an ideal location that blessed it with the wonders of nature.
+It is a great place that provides an array of things to do.
+Upper Saxony is an outstanding state to visit in Germany.
+It’s a land perched on an ideal location that blessed it with the wonders of nature.

 It is filled mostly with lovely hills and spectacular rugged mountains.
-A destination to be one with nature, a spot perfect for an array of outdoor activities, as well as its must-see best scenic views.
+A destination to be one with nature, a spot perfect for an array of outdoor activities, and its must-see best scenic views.

-Best & Fun Things to do in Upper Saxony, Germany
+Things to Do in Upper Saxony, Germany & Places to Visit

 Address: Schloßberg 10, 91315 Höchstadt, Germany

-The Höchstadt Castle is a historical building situated in Hochstadt, Danube, in Germany.
+The Höchstadt Castle is a historical building in Hochstadt, Danube, in Germany.
 It dates back to the late Renaissance periods.
-The construction of the castle began in the late 1500s and was completed in the early 1600s.
+The castle’s construction began in the late 1500s and was completed in the early 1600s.

 The construction was a project ordered by Count Palatine von Pfalz Neuburg.
 Lienhart Grienvisen and Sigmund Doctor drew the architectural designs for the palace.
-The structure was a three-story building that accommodated over one hundred and twenty rooms, gables, and stair turrets.
+The three-story building accommodated over one hundred and twenty rooms, gables, and stair turrets.

-When Philipp Ludwig died, his wife, Ana von Julich-We’ve-Berg, occupied the castle as her widow seat from 1615 until 1632.
-Later, the castle was used as a district court where matters were settled, and few of the rooms were made into prisons.
+When Philipp Ludwig died, his wife, Ana von Julich-We’ve-Berg, occupied the castle as her widow’s seat from 1615 until 1632.
+Later, the castle was used as a district court where matters were settled, and a few rooms were made into prisons.

-The castle did lose many of its furnishings by one way or the other: either to the theft of illegal movements.
+The castle did lose many of its furnishings in one way or the other: either to theft of illegal movements.
 However, in the 1980s, the Bavaria Palace ad Lake Administration began to recover those furnishings and restore the old look of the Castle.